iotaledger/iota.c/functional-tests/README.md

 make -j8
 ```

-After build wihtout problems the application is in `build/functional-tests` folder.
+After build without problems the application is in `build/functional-tests` folder.

 ```
 cd functional-tests